Adam-Antios/Adam-Antios/README.md

 ## Hello, I am Adam!

 I am a Research Engineer at PD Neurotechnology.
 My background is in Electrical and Computer Engineering.
-My interests revolve around Artificial Intelligence and Machine Learning applications based on sensor data.
-Currently, I work on developing algorithms for Ultra-Wideband (UWB) radar and Inertial Measurement Unit (IMU) sensors.
+My interests revolve around Machine Learning and Artificial Intelligence in general, especially bioinspired.
+Currently, I work on developing algorithms for processing data from Ultra-Wideband (UWB) radar and Inertial Measurement Unit (IMU) sensors.

 ## Software Expertise